UmairKhalid786/OneValet/README.md

 ## Testing
 - #### Unit Testing
-  - Only device use cases are unit tested
+  - Only device use cases are unit-tested
 - #### UI Testing
-  - Only the devices screen is UI tested
+  - Only the device screen is UI-tested

 ## Important Note
 - New Splash Screen 12 API is added